Do I Have to Attend My Workers’ Compensation Hearing in Ohio?

 How Can an Ohio Workers’ Compensation Lawyer Help?

-If you need to file a workers’ comp claim or appeal, the Youngstown workers’ compensation lawyers at Heller, Maas, Moro, & Magill Co., LPA are here to help.
+If you need to file a workers’ comp claim or appeal, the Youngstown workers’ compensation attorneys at Heller, Maas, Moro, & Magill Co., LPA are here to help.
 Our accomplished legal team can support you through every step of the Ohio workers’ compensation process.
 We will collect the evidence needed to build a strong case for you; prepare you for any hearings; and work to achieve the best possible outcome for you.
 Call us today or contact us online to schedule a free consultation.